 WireGuard uses state-of-the-art cryptography, which makes it faster, more secure, and more friendly to mobile and IoT (Internet of Things) devices than other VPN (Virtual Private Network) technologies like OpenVPN or IPsec.

 WireGuard was developed in the last decade, using modern cryptographic primitives and protocols like ChaCha20/Poly1305, Curve25519, BLAKE2, SipHash24, HKDF, and the Noise protocol.
 Because this crypto is (relatively) easy to implement and understand, the standard C WireGuard implementation is only about 6,000 lines of code.
 For comparison, that’s around 100 times smaller than other VPN implementations that are saddled with 90s-era cryptography, like OpenVPN (OpenSSL) or strongSwan (IPsec).

 WireGuard’s modern crypto means that it’s faster than other VPN technologies at establishing connections (and re-establishing connections on flaky networks).
-And it’s lightweight, adding minimal overhead when encrypting and decrypting network traffic.
-Plus, WireGuard has been built into the Linux kernel since March 2020, allowing it to run even faster on systems with modern Linux kernels.
+And it’s very light weight, adding minimal overhead when encrypting and decrypting network traffic.
+Plus, WireGuard has been built into the Linux kernel since March 2020, and has had an in-kernel Windows driver since October 2021, allowing it to run even faster on those operating systems.

-While speed tests may vary from network to network and implementation to implementation, several recently-published comparisons of WireGuard to OpenVPN and IPsec show WireGuard to be the clear performance champion:
+While speed tests may vary from network to network and implementation to implementation, numerous comparisons of WireGuard to OpenVPN and IPsec show WireGuard to be the clear performance champion:

 WireGuard’s modern crypto also makes it more secure.
 Instead of offering system administrators a million different cryptographic configuration combinations, like OpenVPN or IPsec do, WireGuard has just one.
 This means that WireGuard is always secured with the industry’s best practices, right out-of-the-box — you can’t shoot yourself in the foot with the infamous null cipher suite (or a million other configuration pitfalls) like you can with OpenVPN or IPsec.